ryota-sugimoto/seqtools/README.md

 Chain for fastq_quality_trimmer -l option.

 ####-u
-Do NOT remove unpaired read from the raw sequence data.
+Do NOT remove unpaired reads for the raw sequence data.

 ####-c INT
 Chain for bwa aln -t option.